fylgja/site/src/components/form.md

 ---
 title: "Form"
-description: "The form component is super easy to use.
-Since it is a zero config module that styles the form elements directly.
+description: "The form component is super easy to use, it's a zero config module that styles all form elements directly.
-Allowing you to focus on the form it self."
+Allowing you to focus on the form itself."
 npm: "@fylgja/form"
 tags: ["nativeElements", "forms"]
 preview: "form.png"